AeroAstroid/TWOW-Season-Simulator/README.md

 This program comes with pre-compiled executables for Windows and Linux.
 To run them, clone/download this repo to some folder on your computer, open a terminal of your choice in that folder, and run the command **`bin/simulator`**.

 Depending on your architecture, the executables may be incompatible with your system, and you'll need to compile the code yourself.
 To do so, you'll need the `gcc` compiler.
-To compile, run the command **`gcc main.c module/*.c -o bin/simulator -lm`**.
+To compile, run the command **`gcc main.c module/*.c -o bin/simulator -Ofast -lm -Wno-unused-result`**.
+After that, you can use the run command from the last paragraph.

 If you have `make` installed on your system, you can also just use the commands **`make all`** to compile the code and **`make run`** to run it.